mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

   - restructure the abstract to lead with the goals
   - better address potential issues with the status quo in the Introduction
   - removing plural Registration Entity references
+  - clarify the intent of the authentication requirements

 ## regext Version 05